-- a.
-Except in cases of amendments that may be executed by a declarant under Section 2-109(f) or 2-110, the association under Section 1-107, 2-106(d), 2-108(c), 2-112(a), or 2-113, or certain unit owners under Section 2-108(b), 2-112(a), 2-113(b), or 2-118(b), or by the executive board in accordance with subsection b. of section 53 of P.L. , c.
-(C.) (pending before the Legislature as this bill)) to render an inconsistent portion of the declaration to be consistent with applicable law and except as limited by subsection c. of this section, the declaration, including any plats and plans, shall be amended only by vote or agreement of unit owners of units representing at least 67 percent of a quorum of the members, which quorum shall, unless the declaration requires a larger percentage, be 50 percent of the membership in the association qualified to vote. - b.
+- (1) The declaration, including any plats and plans, may be amended only by vote or agreement of unit owners of units representing at least 67 percent of a quorum of the members, which quorum shall not be less than 50 percent of the membership in the association qualified to vote. - (2) The limitations of subsection (a)(1) shall not apply in cases of amendments that are executed by: - (A) a declarant under Section 2-109(f) or 2-110, - (B) the association under Section 1-107, 2-106(d), 2-108(c), 2-112(a), or 2-113, - (C) certain unit owners under Section 2-108(b), 2-112(a), 2-113(b), or 2-118(b), or - (D) the executive board to render an inconsistent portion of the declaration to be consistent with applicable law. - b.
 Re-examination after assumption of control.
 Within 24 months following assumption by the owners of control of the executive board, the executive board shall re-examine the bylaws, declaration and rules of the association and present such proposed amendments as the executive board may deem appropriate, as well as any amendments proposed by initiative signed by persons eligible to cast at least 20 percent of the votes, for approval by vote of the unit owners.
 Any proposed amendment shall be unambiguous and consistent with applicable law and with the provisions of the governing documents that are not proposed to be amended.
 Notwithstanding the terms of the declaration or bylaws, an amendment to an existing bylaw, rule, or declaration, and subject to the limitations expressed in subsection (c), may be adopted by the lesser of: (1) a majority of votes that are entitled to be cast by all unit owners; or (2) 67 percent of the votes actually cast, provided not less than a majority of the eligible votes have been cast.
-At least 30 days advance notice of any referendum, including the text of any new bylaw or amendment or repeal of an existing provision to be voted on, shall be given to all unit owners by registered or certified mail, or by personal delivery.
+At least 30 days advance notice of any referendum, including the text of any new bylaw or amendment or repeal of an existing provision to be voted on, shall be given to all unit owners by registered or certified mail, or by personal delivery, or where the unit owner consents, by electronic communication.